All your questions about the BIKE. Can’t find the answer you’re looking for? Contact our bike team.

 There are currently more than 500,000 people living with Alzheimer’s disease and related forms of dementia in Canada.
 As the population ages, the number of people with dementia or cognitive impairment in Canada is expected to almost double to about 1.4 million by 2031.
 At Baycrest, our work helps to preserve and extend the cognitive and emotional well-being of older adults.

 Donors to the Baycrest Foundation play a critical role in keeping Baycrest running as government funding only makes up about 64% of our revenue.
-Contributions to the Foundation go to support Baycrest’s most urgent needs, encompassing all aspects of assistance towards our organization’s operational requirements and care for the 1,100 older adults who call Baycrest home.
+Contributions to the Foundation go to support Baycrest’s ongoing efforts in research, innovation, education and care.

 One hundred percent of all donations go directly to the Baycrest Foundation, some of which support the cost of the event.
 Proceeds are then invested in leading-edge cognitive neuroscience research, advancements in the mitigation of age-related illness and impairment and the care and treatment of patients living with dementia, Alzheimer’s and other brain function related illnesses.